GREENLAND 2026

 WEST TO EAST IN MAY

 Most choose May.
-It is a great time of the year, you will normally find geat conditions, lots of snow and hardly any crevasses.
+It is a great time of the year.
+You will normally find great conditions, lots of snow and hardly any crevasses.
 Starting from west, where logistics are better, there is no delays and you can focus on the long, epic Icecap Crossing.
-As we cross the Polar Circle along the way the 24 hour daylight create the most positive suroundings you can get!
+As we cross the Polar Circle along the way the 24 hours daylight create the most positive suroundings you can get!

 GREENLAND FALL